 When buying dishwasher booster heaters for your food establishment, these are the features that you have to consider:

-- Tank type: There’re two main models of booster heater tank designs: cement lined steel and stainless-steel.
-Both models have their advantages, but stainless-steel tanks are more durable, and last longer, extra they fulfill ASME’s regulars for the boiler’s construction and pressure vessels.
+- Tank type: There are two main models of booster heater tank designs: cement lined steel and stainless-steel.
+Both models have their advantages, but stainless-steel tanks are more durable, and last longer, extra they fulfill ASME’s regulars for the boiler’s

 How to Choose a Proper One?

 To select a proper device for your food facility follow the lines below:

 - Choose between Hubbell or Hatco models; These two are market best sellers

 - The temp of the incoming water to your dishwasher must be adequate and meet local health standards

 - The rise of temp that you’re attempting to reach; For high-temp devices you can achieve this number by subtracting the temp of your incoming water to achieve 180° F. For low temp, chemical sanitizing appliances, subtract the temp of your incoming water to accomplish 120° F